Towie’s Chloe Brockett says, “Jack Grealish invited me to a party night thriller at villa and we had a great time.”

 The following week, Jack and Sasha, 25, were photographed in Dubrovnik, Croatia, on a romantic vacation.

-The £100 million Manchester City and former Aston Villa winger told Chloe the trip was a training camp, according to the hairdresser-turned-reality star.
+The £100 million Manchester City and former Aston Villa winger told Chloe the trip was a training camp, according to the reality star.

-After we revealed his secret dates with TV star Emily Atack and Love Island winner Amber Gill, Jack has been linked to three more ladies.
+After we revealed Jack’s secret dates with TV star Emily Atack and Love Island winner Amber Gill, he’s now been linked to three more stunning women.

-“Jack and I just happened to be in Mykonos at the same time and in the same place,” Chloe said in an interview with The Sun on Sunday.
+“Jack and I just happened to be in Mykonos at the same time,” Chloe told The Sun on Sunday.

-Before the Euros, I had never heard of him, but I watched him play for England.
+I had never heard of him before the Euros, but I saw him play for England.

-“When we first met, he went straight for me in Toy Room.
+“When we first met in Toy Room, he went straight for me.

-I’m not sure if he remembered me from Towie, but he introduced himself and we struck up a conversation.
+I’m not sure if he recognized me from Towie or not, but he greeted me and we struck up a conversation.

-“My initial impression of him was that he was very charming, chatty, and friendly.”
+“My initial impression of him was that he was incredibly charming, chatty, and friendly.

 And he’s obviously attractive.